Stencyl/stencylpedia/chapter-e/msi.md

+## Stencyl & MSI Installers

+We are providing these instructions to schools who have paid for a [classroom license](http://www.stencyl.com/education/pricing/) and wish to deploy Stencyl using an MSI installer.

+At this time, you must build the MSI installer yourself using Wix as described below.
+The advantage to this approach is that you may use any recent version of Stencyl to do this.

 ## How to Generate an MSI

 1. Install [WiX 3.9](https://wix.codeplex.com/releases/view/136891) from the official website.
 2. Add WiX's bin folder to your PATH. ([Here's how](https://msdn.microsoft.com/en-us/library/gg513936.aspx))
-3. Download and Install the latest public release of Stencyl.
+3. Download and Install the latest [public release](http://www.stencyl.com/download/) of Stencyl.
-4. [Download this ZIP](http://static.stencyl.com/edukit/Stencyl-MSI-Generator-3.zip).
+4. [Download this ZIP package](http://static.stencyl.com/edukit/Stencyl-MSI-Generator-3.zip).
 It contains a WiX project for generating an MSI.
 Unzip it.
-5. Then, copy the contents of your Stencyl install to that that folder under a folder called **dist**.
+5. Copy the contents of your Stencyl install to the subfolder (inside the unpacked ZIP package) called **dist**.
 6. From the command line, cd to the WiX project's folder and run **generate_installer.bat**

 If all goes well, an MSI will pop up after some time (5-10 minutes).

-If it fails, please [contact us via e-mail](http://www.stencyl.com/about/contact/).
+If building fails, please [contact us via e-mail](http://www.stencyl.com/about/contact/).

 ## Setting Properties